Yash-Hax/AutoRecon/README.md

 # AutoRecon
-This tool is made by yash hax on bash language
+This tool is made by yash hax using bash language

 It can perform Website recon process automatically just by one click !